-- In the synchronous case, the CPU offloads the work to the GPU, and then actively waits for the execution on the GPU to be completed, the resulting data is copied back from the GPU to the CPU and the corresponding event SetEvent is set by the GPU task (see Figure 10). - In the asynchronous case, after the CPU offloads the work to the GPU, additional workloads on the CPU can be executed (see Figure 11 (right), WL2CPU) before entering the synchronization point (active waiting).
+- In the synchronous case, the CPU task offloads the work to the GPU, and then actively waits for the execution on the GPU to be completed, the resulting data is copied back from the GPU to the CPU and the corresponding event SetEvent11 is set by the GPU task (see Figure 10).
+In this case, the latency between the end of the GPU kernel and the start of the postprocessing phase is 0 (wait events are active). - In the asynchronous case, after the CPU task offloads the work to the GPU and goes into a passive waiting mode: this implies that the scheduler can schedule other workloads on the CPU before the completion of the GPU workload, specified by the "Clear Event" event.
+However, the latency between of the end of the GPU kernel and the start of the postprocessing phase is equal to the execution time of the "AsyncOffloadingCosts" runnable (wait events are passive) as seen in Figure 10.